top of page

 IMG_1471.jpeg

-However, all of this motivates me to make things better.
+However, this long journey motivates me to make things better.

 IMG_1471.jpeg